iAmMe27/WoD/CommonIssues.md

 ![Equip Crash](img/EquipCrashLog.png)

 This is a very rare crash that WoD has custom mitigations against.
+To fix, type the following commands into the console:

+`player.unequipall`

+Followed by:

+`player.equipitem 21b3b`

 #### 4. Crash caused by `XAudio2_7.dll`
 Make sure your WoD folder is added to your antivirus exclusions.
 If it is, [download Microsoft Redist (June 2010) from here.](https://www.microsoft.com/en-us/download/details.aspx?id=8109)